mate-academy/node_auth-app/readme.md

 # Auth API Documentation

 ## Introduction
-This documentation provides in-depth details of the Authentication and User Management endpoints in our API.
+This documentation provides in-depth details of the Authentication and User Management endpoints in my API.
 It includes the request methods, URL paths, required parameters, and detailed response structures for each endpoint.

 ---